Martin Wainwright (journalist)

-Martin Wainwright MBE is a British journalist and author.
+Martin Wainwright is a British journalist and author.
 He left The Guardian after 37 years at the end of March 2013.

 Early life

 Wainwright was born in Leeds, and educated at Shrewsbury School and Oxford University.
 His father Richard Wainwright was the Liberal MP for Colne Valley (1966–70, February 1974–87) after a career in accountancy.

 Career

 Wainwright was The Guardian's Northern Editor for 17 years until the end of 2012, when he was succeeded by Helen Pidd.
 His contributions to the newspaper have mostly reflected this emphasis but not exclusively.

 Wainwright has written several books on northern or countryside topics, including a biography of the unrelated Alfred Wainwright and a guide to the Coast to Coast Walk.
 He has also written books on the Morris Minor and Mini cars.
 He writes a blog about another interest, moths.

 Wainwright was awarded an MBE in the 2000 New Year Honours, "For services to the National Lottery Charities Board in Yorkshire and Humberside."

 He was awarded an honorary degree by the University of Leeds in 2013.